Sowjireddyy/100-Days_of_RTL/README.md

 Day63 Interfaces in SV

-Day64 Clocking Blocks in Sv
+Day64 Clocking Blocks in SV

+Day65 Class in SV